 The functionality of e-books differs between suppliers, often including the ability to highlight and annotate relevant sections of text.
 While we generally recommend reading e-books online, some platforms offer the ability to download sections of a book or sometimes the whole book.
 In some cases this requires specific software to read the downloaded book.
 For PC or laptop, use Adobe Digital Editions; for mobile devices (iOS and Android) use Bluefire Reader.

-- Finding NHS E-books (PDF) our guide on how to find and access the range of e-books available through the library.
+- Check out our Ebooks LibGuide for more information on how to find and access the range of e-books available through the library.